 Loan - Real Estate

 There are no points.
-There is a low one-time processing fee of $700 due at the time of disbursal for a Refinance Mortgage Loan which can be financed into the loan or paid out of pocket.
-Real Estate Loan recording fees may be higher in certain states resulting in slightly higher costs to the borrower.
-If the property is located in Texas; an additional processing fee of $300 will be required in some cases.
-An attorney is required for a Real Estate Loan in a few states resulting in higher costs to the borrower.
+There is a low one-time processing fee of $700 due at the time of disbursal for a Refinance Mortgage Loan, which can be financed into the loan or paid out of pocket.
+Real Estate Loan appraisal and recording fees may be higher, resulting in slightly higher costs to the borrower.
+If the property is located in Texas, an additional processing fee of up to $300 will be required in some cases.
 Please contact the Credit Union for more information.

 APCI FCU does not offer financing on rental or any business real estate properties.
 We may be able to assist you with financing for this type of property by using your primary or second (non-business) home as collateral.